 2) Pack one change of clothes in a tiny bag with your laptop.

-If you pack well, a small laptop/netbook, a change of clothes, and something to read should fit under the seat.
+If you pack well, a small laptop/netbook, a change of clothes, and something to read should fit under the seat and comply with the Spirit Airlines personal item size.
 You might even be able to fit in some flip-flops or flats.
 I would suggest good travel apparel from the likes of ExOfficio so you can sink wash one set at night and it’ll be dry by morning.
 (Here’s a more detailed take on that brand from me.)

 Companies like Osprey, North Face, and Sea to Summit make duffle bags that fit in a tiny pouch, so you can carry something larger after uncompressing your clothes.
 In theory you could even use something like Space Bags to cram in more by sucking out all the air.